Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 ## Concepts

 A basic principle of Kubernetes is, that the desired state is configured.
 Kuberenetes then tries to migrate the current state to the desired state.
-As such, the user doesn't say, I want three more pods of this type, instead the user specifies the number of required pods and Kubernetes will take care of creating and killing the right pods.
+As such, the user doesn't say "I want three more pods of this type".
+Instead, the user specifies the number of required pods and Kubernetes will take care of creating and killing the right pods.

 ### Pods